lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 ### Let's get started!

-# In-session Exercise (30 minutes)
+## In-session Exercise (30 minutes): Team data for simulation

-## 1. Let's explore what is in the team data table.
+1. Let's explore what is in the team data table.

 a.
 Last session you generated an Excel file by selecting the clinics that make up your team and then selecting "Get Patient Level Data."

 b.
 This data file reflects two years of team data and team trends.

-## 2. When you click the "Get Team Data Table for Sim UI" button, it produces a table of descriptive team data.
+2. When you click the "Get Team Data Table for Sim UI" button, it produces a table of descriptive team data.

 a.
 Data are displayed in two forms “Viz” (trends over time) and “Data” (a sortable report).